Image

-The average timeframe for the licensing/certification process is six to 12 weeks.
+The average timeframe for the licensing/certification process is 6 to 12 weeks.
 Once the online application has been completed, and all required documentation has been received, the Board will approve the license/certification at the next scheduled board meeting.

-• If an applicant has answered "YES" to questions regarding malpractice, convictions, etc., the application will be reviewed by the Licensing Committee prior to presentation at the Board meeting.
+- If an applicant has answered "YES" to questions regarding malpractice, convictions, etc., the application will be reviewed by the Licensing Committee prior to presentation at the Board meeting.
 If the committee has questions, there may be a delay in the approval process.

 No, the fee can be submitted at any time, but it must be received in order for the application to be presented at the Board meeting.

-The application will not be considered "complete" until payment has been received by the board.
+The application will not be considered "complete" until payment has been received by the Board.
 The fee is non-refundable.

 Requirements for licensure as identified in statute are found in Title 26: